 The Republic of Ecuador takes its name from the equator which passes just north of the capital Quito.

-in the region and soon the Las Vegas culture developed in coastal regions.
-They were one of the first in South America to
+present in the region and later the Las Vegas culture developed in coastal regions.
+They were one of the first in South

 It took the Incas decades, rivers